microsoft/vscode-recipes/Terraform/README.md

 ## Running the Terraform Commands

+### Using the VS Code Tasks

+VS Code tasks have been configured to run commonly used  commands.
+These can be accessed via `CTRL/Command+SHIFT+P` > `Tasks: Run Tasks`.

+![Run Terraform Tasks]

+Add section for env settings [TBD]

+### Running the Tasks

+Once the environment settings are configured, and the backend has been created, you can begin executing terraform commands.
+VS Code tasks have been configured to run each of the commonly used terraform commands.
+These can be accessed via `CTRL/Command+SHIFT+P` > `Tasks: Run Tasks`.

+- `login`: login to Azure
+- `terraform create backend`: creates (if it does not exists) a remote azurerm backend (storage account)
+- `terraform init`: installs plugins and connects to terraform remote backend
+- `terraform validate`: checks templates for syntax errors
+- `terraform plan`: reports what would be done with apply without actually deploying any resources
+- `terraform apply`: deploys the terraform templates
+- `terraform destroy`: remove anything deployed with the templates
+- `terraform format`: fix formatting issues
+- `lint and format check`: check formatting and linting issues (without fixing them)

 ## Sample Project

 In this short [sample](), we create and execute the basic Terraform configuration that will provision a new Azure Resource Group.